-If you employ workers who perform work covered by the scheme in Victoria for five or more days in the month, you are required to report that service to CoINVEST and make contributions to the Fund.
+If you employ workers who perform work covered by the scheme in Victoria for more than five days in the month, you are required to report that service to CoINVEST and make contributions to the Fund.
 The contribution is currently at 2.7% of the total gross wage reported on Workers’ Days and Wages forms.
 This amount is not deducted from workers’ wages.

 Contributing as an employer is split into two processes:

 This credits each worker with their respective service days for the quarter.
 No dollar amount is credited against any worker’s file, and there is no running balance of monies; ONLY service days are credited to each worker.

 You will be invoiced for 2.7% of the total gross wage reported on your WDW.
 The cost is not itemised per employee, and not to be deducted from any worker’s wages – this is an on-cost to employers.

 The contribution process is split into two parts because their components act in two different ways.

 The purpose of Long Service Leave Contributions from the employers is to fund the scheme and ensure CoINVEST is funded sufficiently to be able to pay out claims to all workers who have accrued an eligible entitlement.

 There is no dollar value against any worker’s name, as any payment made to a worker when they claim Long Service Leave is entirely dependent on their rate of pay (as indicated by their payslips) at the time of when they make their claim.
 Therefore, a cumulative contribution amount would have absolutely no relation to how much a worker will be paid when they claim their Long Service Leave.

 It is sometimes the case that an employer has not recorded service for one of their workers for previous periods, and in order to comply with their obligations under the law, the employer must supply information to CoINVEST detailing the amount of days worked and total gross wages for each financial year in which that worker was under their employ performing covered work.